 Cobb Community Opportunity Grants are designed to support those organizations who are providing the human services that are most needed to the areas of Cobb where they are most lacking.
 These grants will be available for funding for general operations, specific programs or projects, as well as tools and training for non-profit sustainability and partnership development.
 The total amount awarded each year, as well as the size and number of grants, is a function of the dollars raised.
 The next grant cycle was scheduled to open in the summer of 2020 with grants being awarded in August; however, in light of the COVID-19 crisis, Cobb Community Foundation has shifted its grant-making focus to assist those most impacted by the novel coronavirus.

 COBB COMMUNITY IMPACT GRANT

-Funding for the grants is now being raised by Cobb Community Foundation.
+County funding for the grants was discontinued after 2017, and in 2018, Cobb Community Foundation focused on fundraising for future grants.
 As a result of the generosity of our community, on April 26, 2019 we awarded $100,000 in Cobb Community Impact Grants ranging from $5,000 to $10,000 each.
 As in prior years, these grants were awarded for the creation of new programs and the expansion of existing programs that improve quality of life in the county.
-This was NOT a reimbursement grant.

 Congratulations to some of the 2019 Impact Grant Recipients for 2019 pictured below!